USS Davis (DD-937): Post Vietnam

 Davis, with ComDesRon 14 staff and a VC-6 drone detachment embarked, stood out of Charleston on 10 July 1976, and proceeded south in company with guided missile frigate MacDonough and frigate Thomas C. Hart.
-Over the next four months, Davis and her consorts participated in UNITAS XVII, operating with units of the Brazilian, Uruguayan and Argentine navies, and visiting Rio de Janeiro, Argentina, Montevideo, Uruguay and Recife, Brazil.
+Over the next four months, Davis and her consorts participated in UNITAS XVII, operating with units of the Brazilian, Uruguayan and Argentine navies, and visiting Rio de Janeiro, Brazil, Montevideo, Uruguay and Recife, Brazil.
 Arriving at Punta Arenas, Chile, on 14 September, Davis transited the Strait of Magellan, then exercised with ships of the Chilean, Peruvian, Colombian and Venezuelan navies, and visited Valparaiso, Chile, Lima, Peru, Cartagena, Colombia and Caracas, Venezuela.
 On 23 November, the ship returned to her home port, then entered a tender availability period on 10 December, alongside Sierra.

 Wrapping up her availability alongside Sierra on 14 January 1977, Davis got underway on 17 January to participate in CaribREx 1-77.
-Earning the "Top Gun" award for surface, antiaircraft and naval gunfire support shooting, as well as the "Top Hunter" kudos for her ASW work, Davis returned to her home port for largely concurrent restricted (23 February-20 May) and tender (23 February-5 April) availabilities, the latter again alongside Sierra.
-Following a naval technical proficiency inspection (NTPI) (3-4 May), the ship underwent another period of tender repairs, alongside Yosemite (25 May-15 June), a part of which overlapped her restricted availability (3 June-20 October) at her home port, at the conclusion of which she sailed for Africa.
+Earning the "Top Gun" award for surface, antiaircraft and naval gunfire support shooting, as well as the "Top Hunter" kudos for her ASW work, Davis returned to her home port for largely concurrent restricted (23 February – 20 May) and tender (23 February – 5 April) availabilities, the latter again alongside Sierra.
+Following a naval technical proficiency inspection (NTPI) (3–4 May), the ship underwent another period of tender repairs, alongside Yosemite (25 May – 15 June), a part of which overlapped her restricted availability (3 June – 20 October) at her home port, at the conclusion of which she sailed for Africa.

-Operating under ComDesRon 14, Davis visited Conakry, Guinea (1-2 November 1977) and Lagos, Nigeria (7-9 November), fueled at Dakar, Senegal (14 November) before she proceeded to Rota (19-20 November).
+Operating under ComDesRon 14, Davis visited Conakry, Guinea (1–2 November 1977) and Lagos, Nigeria (7–9 November), fueled at Dakar, Senegal (14 November) before she proceeded to Rota (19–20 November).
 Fueling at Cagliari, Sicily (23 November), then from Pawcatuck on 25 November, the destroyer stood in to Port Said on the 26th and transited the Suez Canal the next day.
 Visited Aqaba, Jordan, where she relieved guided missile destroyer Sellers (28 November) and became a part of the Middle East Force (MidEastFor).
-Following fuel stops at Djibouti (5 and 8 December), the ship then visited Hodeida, Yemen, a purely "diplomatic" call with no liberty for the crew (10-12 December).
+Following fuel stops at Djibouti (5 and 8 December), the ship then visited Hodeida, Yemen, a purely "diplomatic" call with no liberty for the crew (10–12 December).
 After a third stop at Djibouti for fuel (14 December), Davis crossed the Equator on 17 December, then continued on for Mombasa, arriving on 20 December to begin a visit that would last a little over a fortnight.